Sisters Leadership Development Initiative (SLDI)

 - Year Three: A month-long leadership workshop in either the Administration or Finance track

 Field trips began in 2015 to provide a “hands on” learning experience for sisters.
-Participants visited an array of model projects and sites, including:
+Participants visit an array of model projects and sites, such as:

-- the Cottolengo Centre for orphaned HIV positive children
+- Community hospitals, like the Cottolengo Centre for orphaned HIV positive children

 Some field trips visited projects led by SLDI alumnae.
 Sisters, instructors, and coordinators all reported high levels of satisfaction with this new addition to the program.